Code-Institute-Submissions/Follow-the-moon/README.md

 Bugs
 ======
 #### Navigation menu
-I had a problem with my navigation menu on the homepage, it  was pushing the content down:
+I had a problem with my navigation menu on the homepage, it  was pushing the content down,
 <img src="https://github.com/Daph1986/Follow-the-moon/blob/master/assets/images/README%20images/menu_bug.png" alt="Menu bug"/> <br>
 that was not supposed to happen.
-I fixed it by changing my ccs from <br>
+I fixed it by changing my ccs from: <br>
 .navbar { <br>
 	position: sticky; <br>
 } <br>
 <br>
-to <br>
+to: <br>
 <br>
 .navbar { <br>
 	position: fixed; <br>